mojay6111/git-tuts/README.md

 Weight: (Kgs)
 Height: (M)

 BMI = Weight/(Height * Height)

-We will use  BMIO to determin whether a person is underwheight, normal or overwheight.
+We will use  BMI to determin whether a person is underwheight, normal or overwheight.